manjunathnami/Electronics-Bot/README.md

 # Electronics-Bot
-Smart bot answer about any electronic component
+Smart bot answer about any electronic component just provide a URL!